 While this particular study focused on young people multitasking while doing schoolwork, I have both attended and taught many adult training courses in recent years where at least 40-50% of the participants were engaged in texting, emailing, web-surfing, and other unrelated tasks at any given time during the class.
 And do you think those folks were engaged in effective learning while simultaneously signing their kid up for summer camp?
 Probably not.
 In fact, they would likely be hard pressed to remember anything that was covered in class while their brains were otherwise engaged.

 With middle school, high school and even college students, there are ways that parents and teachers can intervene to curb this multitasking behavior while in class or studying at home.
 It’s not so simple for adults.
 They tend to frown on instructors who try too hard to control behavior with bans on devices or using the computer for something other than the course work, especially if the adult learner does not think they are distracting anyone else.
 But the fact still remains that if multitasking is taking place, the learning will suffer.

-In my opinion, studies like these provide yet another compelling argument for the use of performance support tools that are accessible during and after training.
+In my opinion, studies like these provide yet another compelling argument for the use of electronic performance support tools that are accessible during and after training.
 It’s obvious that we can’t count on people to absorb everything they need to know through training or eLearning.
 It is imperative that we provide performance support tools that allow people to find what they need when they need it.
 The more accessible and user-friendly the tool, the more likely it is to be used – cutting down on help desk calls, process goofs, and rework.